 Sometimes we think we are doing everything right with your poultry, but are experiencing losses anyway.
+To report a loss with a recent order, click here.
 The following is a list of things you may not have considered when brooding and raising poultry that can lead to losses:

 - Multiple flocks or ages on the premises: Did you mix chicks with chicks of different ages or from another hatchery?
 Is one batch of chick vaccinated and another not?